ikropachev/restaurant-voting/README.md

   - If it is after 11:00 then it is too late, vote can't be changed
 * Each restaurant provides a new menu each day.

-Tech stack: Maven, Spring MVC, Spring Security, REST (Jackson), JDK8/17, Stream API, Postgres, HSQLDB (in memory), JPA (Hibernate), JUnit5, Swagger (API)
+Tech stack: Maven, Spring MVC, Spring Security, REST (Jackson), JDK8/17, Stream API, Postgres, <br>
+HSQLDB (in memory), JPA (Hibernate), JUnit5, Swagger (API)

 Login information: